Organic – carbohydrates (simple sugars, starches, fiber), proteins, fats, vitamins

 THE NEPHRON - the structural units of the Kidney

-• Blood is carried to the kidneys by the renal arteries, which branch into smaller arteries inside the cortex and th en lead to clusters of capillaries called glomeruli.
+- Blood is carried to the kidneys by the renal arteries, which branch into smaller arteries inside the cortex and th

 § Each glomerulus is surrounded by a "C"-shaped structure called the Bowman's Capsule.
 It is here that materials such as urea, salts, water, glucose, & others pass from the blood into the nephron.